Kalamati: Flora and fauna

 An array of flora & fauna dominates the area, with each region having specific feature.
 It is a hub for medicinal plants, many edible wild fruits and herbs.Golden Langur here relishes a variety of orchid and find wild dog, rhesus macaque, spotted deer, civets, leopard, porcupine, wild boar, giant squirrel, flying squirrel, and pangolin.

 The forest task protection force

 About 2 km from the main Koilamoila market is the Forest Protection Task Force camp maintained by New Horizon, a community-based conservation NGO.

 The Forest Protection Task Force is an initiative of the BTAD government to keep vigil of the forest resources in its four districts i.e. Chirang, Kokrajhar, Baksa and Udalguri.

 Eco-tourism prospect

 Kalamati is a prospective tourist's site and there is scope for the development of Eco-tourism as an alternative livelihood for the communities.

 There are several trekking routes in the area, and can be entered passing via aesthetically serene surroundings.
-Just 3km from Kalamati is Golthek point, the orange collection point, which is a potential tourist spot.
+Just 3 km from Kalamati is Golthek point, the orange collection point, which is a potential tourist spot.

 About 15-20 Bhutanese families camp at during the winter months for collection of oranges from the forest.